Intent Statement

 Subject Days

-On Thursday 23rd March 2023, we celebrated World Maths Day!
-Children dressed up as their favourite numbers and spent the day exploring maths through a range of puzzles, challenges and games.
-We also linked our maths learning to different curriculum areas to understand how maths is used in the wider world.
-The day ended with a times table battle in our whole school assembly!
+Each year we celebrate World Number Day!
+Children dress up as their favourite numbers and spend the day exploring maths through a range of puzzles, challenges and games.
+We also link our maths learning to different curriculum areas to understand how maths is used in the wider world.
+The day ends with a times table battle in our whole school assembly.
 Local Community Links

 Through our Time Table Rockstar website, we are able to regularly compete against other schools in our local area and across the whole of England.
-In November 2022, KS2 took part in England Rocks and some lucky winners in each year group took home a TT Rockstar pencil for their efforts towards our school totals.
+Each year, KS2 take part in England Rocks and some lucky winners in each year group take home a TT Rockstar pencil for their efforts towards our school totals.
+We also host regular in house competitions between classes and year groups.
 Supporting From Home

 . |